Why is My Christmas Cactus Dropping Buds?

 The following conditions are required to ensure your flower buds develop properly:

-• Cooler temperatures during bud formation then usual.
+• Cooler temperatures during bud formation than usual.
 The optimal temperature for bud formation is around 60°F (15°C) during the 12 or more hours of darkness.
 This temperature change emulates the cooler seasonal temperatures at this time of year in its native Brazilian environment.

 • Watering around once per week so that the surface of the soil is dry to the touch between bouts of watering is the optimal balance of moisture, for Christmas cactus during bud formation.
 Mist the plant once or twice per week and keep it out of any significant air currents.